yashmurty/standard-database-library/answer.md

 As a later TODO, we can also trigger this function when there is a connection timeout error from any of the read-replicas.

 We return the master db if all read-replicas are down.
+We introduce a flag `allowFallbackReadFromMaster`, which can be used to configure whether to fall back to master database for read or not.

 Note:
   - 1. The Ping, Close, SetConnMaxLifetime, etc. functions call all the read-replicas even if they are down.